-- a.
-Registration in an independent study, research, or similar course implies an expected level of effort on the part of the student that is at least equivalent to that of an organized course of the same credit value. - b.
-Doctoral students will not be required to register for more than nine credit hours during any term with these exceptions: - i.
-Doctoral students who are enrolled in nine credit hours of organized courses and who are also doing research related to their dissertation may be required to register for up to three hours of research for a total of 12 credit hours. - ii.
-Doctoral students supported as a graduate research or teaching assistants may be required to register for 12 credit hours (no more than nine credit hours to be in organized courses), as determined by the students' graduate program. - c.
-Doctoral students who are required to register solely to satisfy the continuous enrollment requirement may register 3 credit hours during each term. - d.
-Doctoral students may not register for more than 12 semester hours in a term unless such registration is approved by the student's graduate advisor. - e.
+- 1. Registration in an independent study, research, or similar course implies an expected level of effort on the part of the student that is at least equivalent to that of an organized course of the same credit value. - 2.
+Doctoral students will not be required to register for more than nine credit hours during any term with these exceptions: - a.
+Doctoral students who are enrolled in nine credit hours of organized courses and who are also doing research related to their dissertation may be required to register for up to three hours of research for a total of 12 credit hours. - b.
+Doctoral students supported as a graduate research or teaching assistants may be required to register for 12 credit hours (no more than nine credit hours to be in organized courses), as determined by the students' graduate program. - 3.
+Doctoral students who are required to register solely to satisfy the continuous enrollment requirement may register 3 credit hours during each term. - 4.
+Doctoral students may not register for more than 12 semester hours in a term unless such registration is approved by the student's graduate advisor. - 5.
 A doctoral student working on a dissertation should be enrolled in an appropriate 6X99 or 7399 dissertation course.
 Once the student is enrolled in a dissertation course, continuous enrollment is expected.
 A student receiving advice and assistance from a faculty member in the preparation of a dissertation must register in the course even if the student is not on campus.
 Doctoral students must enroll in the appropriate 6699, 6999 or 7399 Dissertation Completion course the semester in which the dissertation is defended.
 Students typically enroll in these courses defend and apply for graduation in the same term.
-The Dissertation Completion course (7399) may only be taken two times.
-If a student does not complete their doctoral degree and graduate during the second attempt in 7399, they must enroll in 6699 in subsequent terms to complete the requirements for their degree..
+The Dissertation Completion course (7399) may only be taken once and cannot be repeated.